Vic-Lib/bookreader/README.md

 Status: Work in Progress
 - Users are able to view pdf's using the BookReader plugin
-- All features should be running (except search)
+- All features should be running (except some links)
-- Searching is still a work in progress, only works on a specific testing file atm
+- Searching has been implemented